hustcer/nushell.github.io/.ebook-pub/installation.md

 ### Build using [crates.io](https://crates.io)

 Nu releases are published as source to the popular Rust package registry [crates.io](https://crates.io/).
-This makes it easy to build+install the latest Nu release with `cargo`:
+This makes it easy to build and install the latest Nu release with `cargo`:

 That's it!
-The `cargo` tool will do the work of downloading Nu and its source dependencies, building it, and installing it into the cargo bin path so we can run it.
+The `cargo` tool will do the work of downloading Nu and its source dependencies, building it, and installing it into the cargo bin path.

 If you want to install with support for [dataframes](dataframes.md), you can install using the `--features=dataframe` flag.

-Once installed, we can run Nu using the `nu` command:

 ### Building from the GitHub repository

-We can also build our own Nu from the latest source on GitHub.
-This gives us immediate access to the latest features and bug fixes.
+You can also build Nu from the latest source on GitHub.
+This gives you immediate access to the latest features and bug fixes.
 First, clone the repo:

 From there, we can build and run Nu with:

-You can also build and run Nu in release mode:
+You can also build and run Nu in release mode, which enables more optimizations:

 People familiar with Rust may wonder why we do both a "build" and a "run" step if "run" does a build by default.
 This is to get around a shortcoming of the new `default-run` option in Cargo, and ensure that all plugins are built, though this may not be required in the future.